gmlewis/bible-codes/README.md

 # bible-codes

-This is an attempt to first reproduce the findings made in this very interesting book: https://www.amazon.com/gp/product/B09M83QHD5
+This is a failed attempt to first reproduce the findings made in this very interesting book: https://www.amazon.com/gp/product/B09M83QHD5

 The Hebrew and Greek Bible text and data is provided by this amazing website: